 Customers often contact us this time of year wondering why their water bills are higher than usual.
 Most of the time it’s a simple answer – you’ve used more water!
 Consider your water consumption during the warmer months.
 As a City, our average day’s water consumption is 15.5 million gallons.
 On a hot summer day, that number goes up to over 20 million gallons - a 23% increase in just one day’s use.
 Remember that your water bill is on a 2 month cycle so your bill is for water used as much as 2 months ago.

-Water bills this year are also very likely to be more simply because many of us are home more.
+Water bills in 2020 were more than normal for many households simply because many people were home more.
 If COVID-19 has brought your office or your child’s classroom into the house, remember that you’re now using your own water instead of work or school water.
 That extra usage adds up.